nypl-spacetime/tutorial-historical-addresses/README.md

 This is a tutorial made for the second meetup of [NYC Space/Time Directory](http://spacetime.nypl.org)'s [meetup series](https://www.meetup.com/historical-data-and-maps-at-nypl/): [NYC Maps, Buildings, and Addresses: Using and combining historic data](https://www.meetup.com/historical-data-and-maps-at-nypl/events/236221289/) on February 1st, 2017.

-in this tutorial, we will combine three different crowdsourced datasets from the NYC Space/Time Directory to create a web interface makes historical addresses searchable and visible.
+In this tutorial, we will combine three different crowdsourced datasets from the NYC Space/Time Directory to create a web interface makes historical addresses searchable and visible.

+__See the final result of this tutorial here: [spacetime.nypl.org/tutorial-historical-addresses/](http://spacetime.nypl.org/tutorial-historical-addresses/).__

 Datasets: